PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: PrivacyMotiv Design and Implementation

 \subsubsection{Annotated Lo-fi User Flows for Linking Privacy Harms With Design}

-A core mechanism of our system is the visual presentation of privacy harms through annotated user flow storyboards.
-Each user flow is rendered as a low-fidelity UI sequence with step-by-step annotations, enabling designers to trace specific interaction points where privacy violations occur (\textbf{\hyperlink{D3}{D3}}).
-These annotations are generated as part of the output of the user journey story (see \autoref{subsubsec:user_journey_generation}), including specific interface elements, default settings, and interaction patterns that contribute to harm.
-They directly signal to designers how privacy can be gradually violated during seemingly normal usage.
+A core mechanism of \textit{PrivacyMotiv} is linking privacy harms to specific interaction points through annotated lo-fi user flow storyboards.
+Each displayed wireframe flow corresponds to the input flows were selected by the LLM during narrative generation.
+Researchers then manually mapped the LLM-generated annotations onto the wireframe UIs, enabling designers to better trace where privacy violations occur (\textbf{\hyperlink{D3}{D3}}).
+These annotations, generated as part of the user journey story output (\autoref{subsubsec:user_journey_generation}), identify specific interface elements, default settings, and interaction patterns that contribute to harm, directly signaling to designers how privacy can be gradually violated during seemingly normal usage.